CMUSchwartzLab/TUSV-INT/README.md

 Inputs:
 * `-i` the input directory containing vcf files of different samples from one patient
+* `-f` the allele specific single-cell RNA sequencing copy numbers saved in a .tsv file.
+The specific format of this file can be found in `simulation_data/input` directory.
 * `-o` the output directory with deconvoluted results
 * `-n` number of leaves to infer in phylogenetic tree
 * `-c` maximum copy number allowed for any breakpoint or segment on any node